Implications of importing vehicles from Great Britain and Northern Ireland

 Before registering vehicles declared to Customs in NI

-Where a vehicle has been declared to customs on import into NI, including payment of any customs duties, if applicable, there will be a residual liability to VAT on import which must be discharged before the vehicle can be registered in the State.
+Where a vehicle has been declared to customs on import into NI, including payment of any customs duties, if applicable, there will remain a liability to VAT on import into the State.
+VAT will apply at the standard rate (currently 23%) and must be discharged before the vehicle can be registered.

 In such cases, a Supplementary Import Declaration Form – VAT on Import on Used Vehicles, must be filed and the associated VAT on Import liability must be paid.